 \subsection{Matrix torsion over the complex numbers}

-Next proposition characterizes those complex square matrices that are torsion.
+The next theorem characterizes those complex square matrices that are torsion.
 The proof uses the following basic fact from linear algebra:

 \begin{lmm}[Theorem~3.3.6 in \cite{HornJ90}] Let $M$ be a complex square matrix and let $\lambda$ be an eigenvalue of $M$.
 The multiplicity of $\lambda$ as a root of the minimal polynomial of $M$ equals the maximum order of a Jordan block of $M$ corresponding to $\lambda$. \end{lmm}

-\begin{proposition} Let $d$ be a positive integer.
-For every matrix $M \in \carre{\C}{d}$, the following four assertions are equivalent. \begin{enumerate}[$(i)$.] \item The matrix $M$ is torsion. \item There exist $v \in \seg{0}{d}$ and a finite set $U$ of roots of unity such that the minimal polynomial of $M$ over $\C$ equals
+\begin{thrm} Let $d$ be a positive integer and let $M \in \carre{\C}{d}$.
+The following four assertions are equivalent. \begin{enumerate}[$(i)$.] \item The matrix $M$ is torsion. \item There exist $v \in \seg{0}{d}$ and a finite set $U$ of roots of unity such that the minimal polynomial of $M$ equals